dotnet/iot/README.md

 * Implementations for additional boards
 * [.NET device bindings](src/devices) for a wide variety of sensors, chips, displays and other components.
 * Links to blog posts or tweets that showcase .NET Core being used for great IoT scenarios (file an issue).
-* Request a device binding that you need for your project (file an issue).
+* Request a device binding or protocol that you need for your project (file an issue).

 ## License